aptech/docs/docs/CR-view.rst

     :param z: the Z position in workbox units.
     :type z: scalar

 Remarks
 -------

-The size of the workbox is set with volume.
+The size of the workbox is set with :func:`volume`.
 The viewer MUST be outside of the workbox.
 The closer the position of the observer, the more perspective distortion there will be.
-If x = y = z, the projection will be isometric.
+If :math:`x = y = z`, the projection will be isometric.

-If view is not called, a default position will be calculated.
+If :func:`view` is not called, a default position will be calculated.

-Use viewxyz to locate the observer in plot coordinates.
+Use :func:`viewxyz` to locate the observer in plot coordinates.

 Source
 ------